 Robert Donat in The Thirty-Nine Steps

-The Thirty-Nine Steps is a perennial favourite for movie adaptations, and producers have dramatised it many times for film, television, radio and theatre.
+The Thirty-Nine Steps is a perennial favourite for movie adaptations, and producers have dramatised it many times for film, television and radio.

 The most famous adaptation is Alfred Hitchcock’s 1935 version.
 Hitchcock took the original conspiracy thriller and turned it into a romantic comedy-thriller.
 He has Hannay thrown together with, and handcuffed to, Pamela, an attractive young woman who he meets on the train to Scotland.
-The ending is also completely different to the book.
-Here’s the trailer:
+The ending is also completely different from the book.

 Want to Read it?